ChrisEssery/group-project/Portfolio/Evaluation.md

 We distributed the digital UI prototype to the potential users and created a test to gather user feedback with a focus on the feasibility of the website, the functionality and ease of use.
 We distributed our digital UI prototype to the potential users with an online questionnaire to gather feedback and update our wireframes.

+EDIT:
+The advantages:

+It can get clients on board with the design process.
+Getting clients involved at the get-go can help in a big way.
+When they sign it off, your designer isn’t left in the dark about their desired functionality and features.
+This also means your client isn’t left in the dark about why you’ve suggested this wireframe for them.
+Everything that comes after will fall into place, which helps you avoid explaining the functional choices you’ve made later down the line.

+Make changes more efficiently
+Nailing the skeleton of the website is pivotal in efficient design.
+If you jump straight into design without thinking about the information hierarchy and user experience, you can end up making loads of changes later down the line.
+Wireframes help you see if you’re making the right decisions from a UX and information-hierarchical point of view, so you can build around it.

+Saves time and money
+Doing a quick wireframe is an extra step in the process, but it can save you loads of time and money later down the line.
+It provides greater knowledge of the project which will be fine-tuned to basic requirements, minimizing the risk of redesigns.
+Nailing the functional part of the website means your designer will know how things will work before jumping in.
+It’ll allow them to design around these necessary interactive features so things aren’t changing when you realize something won’t work well from a UX point of view.

+Allows you to plan for website responsiveness Wireframing helps you prioritize site elements while putting you in a good mindset for thinking about what content is most relevant to the visitors and how that content will work on different screens.
+It’ll help you see how things will flow across different devices.

+Great for a client who only focuses on how pretty things are as it’s based around functionality only If your client is getting bogged down with design elements ahead of the curve, you can help them take a step back and think about the user-centric UX consequences of any ambitious design desires they have.
+They’ll be able to see and consider how the site will behave for their visitors over how it’ll look.

 **Limitations**

+EDIT:
+The disadvantages:

+Clients get bogged down with the minute details
+It’s sometimes hard to explain why wireframes are needed to clients, especially those who are concerned more with how a website looks than how it behaves.
+Some clients are more comfortable looking at images and branding than a gray, basic map of the website, but this step shouldn’t include those bits yet.

+Can be too designed
+If your wireframes are too designed, it means that too much time is being taken up by them.
+Remember, they’re only there to help you map out the very basic flow of your website, so it shouldn’t be a huge step in the process.

+It’s another step in the process
+Yes, this is an extra step in the process, so many people believe skipping it will get things moving into the design stage faster.

+Tricky to change a drawing
+Editing a drawing over and over takes a chunk of unnecessary time.
+It’s much easier to make vital changes if you’re using programs like Balsamiq instead.

+Does provide design limitations
+When a wireframe has been signed off, there’s little room for creative change for your designer.
+They must adhere to the functionality of your agreed website skeleton, which pens-in the option for other creative possibilities that may require a different flow.

 ### Questionnaires